 When does the hind become a priority over the calf in autumn?
-When should we switch our focus from weaning weight (this years production) to hind conception and mating date (next years production)?
-We can attempt to answer these questions now that we know some of the science linking condition score and reproduction.
+When should our focus switch from weaning weight (this years production) to hind conception and mating date (next years production)?
+We can attempt to answer these questions now that we know some of the science linking condition score with reproduction.

-The number of live calves produced each season is a major driver.
-It is normally expressed as the number (or weight) of surviving calves produced annually per breeding hind - or the ’weaning rate’ of the herd.
-Less calves born have both direct and indirect impacts on farm production and profitability.
+The number of live calves produced each season is a major driver for profitability.
+It is normally expressed as the number (or weight) of surviving calves produced annually per breeding hind – or the ‘weaning rate’ of the herd.
+The number of calves born will both directly and indirectly impact on farm production and profitability.

-Direct effects are due to less calves for sale.
+Direct effects are due to having less calves for sale.

 Understanding the trade-offs that we make that influence this dynamic of the herd

 Leaving the calf on the hind in autumn will help improve calf liveweight gain.
-On-farm studies show that calves may grow on average 50g/d faster between March and June if left unweaned.
-Variation between farms is high, and often higher than 50g/d, showing that farmer management is very important.
+On-farm studies show that calves may grow on average 50g per day faster between March and June if left unweaned.
+Variation between farms is high, and can be higher than 50g per day, showing that farmer management is very important to results.

-Post-rut weaning may delay conception date by an average of 10 days (equal to 4kg weaning weight).
+Post-rut weaning may delay conception date by an average of 10 days, equivalent to 4kg weaning weight.

-Again farm to farm variation is high, and relates to the management of the farmer.
-The extra growth rate of the calf may add 4kg to June weight (80 days at 50g/d), but 10 days later conception may lower June weight by 4kg (10 days at 400g/d).
+Again farm to farm variation is high, and is influenced by management of the farmer.
+The extra growth rate of the calf may add 4kg to June weight (80 days at 50g per day), but 10 days later conception may lower June weight by 4kg (10 days at 400g per day).
 The two practices tend to cancel one another out over time and often hind condition is the buffer.
-However losses can be more significant than this as losses in hind condition can lead to further reproductive losses.
+Poor hind condition can lead to further reproductive losses.